If you only have one day in the Grand Canyon, what should you do?

 You also have the option to stay in Tusayan.
 From Tusayan, it is a 15-minute drive into the park.
 There are several hotels to choose from as well as some restaurants.

 We stayed at The Grand Hotel in Tusayan.
 It is the highest rated hotel in the area.
 The hotel looks impressive from the outside and the lobby is very nice but the rooms are nothing special.
 On Booking.com it is listed as a 5-star hotel but it looks and feels a lot more like a 3 to 4 star hotel.
-However, the rooms are clean and quiet and fit our needs.
+However, the rooms are clean and quiet and this is our go-to hotel when we visit the Grand Canyon.

 The South Rim of the Grand Canyon is open 24 hours a day, 365 days a year.